-Cost of sales of \$12,509,251 (2018 - \$7,280,960) consisting of mining, processing, mine technical services, maintenance, finance and admin at site, operational health and safety, depreciation and net smelter royalties.
+Cost of sales of \$12,238,898 (2018 - \$7,432,542) consisting of mining, processing, mine technical services, maintenance, finance and admin at site, operational health and safety, depreciation and net smelter royalties.

-Gross profit of \$10,784,119 (2018 - \$6,453,063), which is calculated subtracting cost of sales from revenue.
+Gross profit of \$8,750,138 (2018 - \$1,957,539), which is calculated subtracting cost of sales from revenue.

-Exploration and evaluation expenditures of \$1,365,445 (2018 - \$309,534) related to drilling, assaying, trenching, surveying and other related expenditures on the Company's exploration licenses.
-The increase compared to the comparative period is related to the increased exploration activity at site as the Company completed numerous diamond drill holes at Kora North as well as increased exploration activities on the Blue Lake, Yompossa (Yanabo) and Irumafimpa/Kokomo prospects.
+Exploration and evaluation expenditures of \$2,759,668 (2018 - \$839,310) related to drilling, assaying, trenching, surveying and other related expenditures on the Company's exploration licenses.
+The increase compared to the comparative period is related to the increased exploration activity at site as the Company completed numerous diamond drill holes at Kora North as well as increased exploration activities on the Blue Lake and Irumafimpa/Kokomo prospects.

-An increase of consulting and administrative of \$123,698 to \$593,604 (2018 - \$469,906).
-The increase was mainly due to an increase in management fees, wages and travel to site.
+An increase of consulting and administrative of \$384,150 to \$558,681 (2018 - \$174,531).
+The increase was mainly due to an increase in professional fees related to CRH and Barrick negotiations and management fees, which included the new corporate hires discussed under the Personnel section.

-The Company had an interest expense of \$174,876 (2018 - \$114,532).
-This represents the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
-The benefit is recorded on the statement of operations and is a non-cash transaction.
+The Company had an interest and finance expense of \$422,755 (2018 - \$112,107).
+This represents interest and finance expenses recorded on the loan with Trafigura, interest recorded on lease agreements, and the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
+The increase was mainly due to interest amounts recorded on the loan with Trafigura.